 top of page

-Lynn McGee is the author of the poetry collections Tracks (Broadstone Books, 2019); Sober Cooking (Spuyten Duyvil Press, 2016), and two award-winning poetry chapbooks: Heirloom Bulldog (Bright Hill Press, 2015) and Bonanza (Slapering Hol Press, 1997).
+Lynn McGee's other poetry collections include Tracks (Broadstone Books, 2019) and Sober Cooking (Spuyten Duyvil Press, 2016), as well as two award-winning poetry chapbooks: Heirloom Bulldog (Bright Hill Press, 2015) and Bonanza (Slapering Hol Press, 1997).

-Recent poetry publications include Naugatuck River Review, Sugar House ReviewLascaux Review, The Atlanta Review, Atticus Review, Tampa Review, Sugar House Review and the anthology I Wanna Be Loved by You: Poems on Marilyn Monroe from Milk & Cake Press.
+Recent poetry publications by Lynn McGee include Slant, San Pedro River Review, North Dakota Quarterly, Naugatuck River Review, Sugar House ReviewLascaux Review, The Atlanta Review, Atticus Review, Tampa Review, Sugar House Review and others, as well as anthologies including I Wanna Be Loved by You: Poems on Marilyn Monroe from Milk & Cake Press and Braving the Body, from Small Harbor Publishing.

-Lynn's audio collaborations with composer Bill Parod have appeared in the Atticus Review and The Night Heron Barks, and they continue to create audio works as a team.
+Lynn's audio collaborations with composer Bill Parod have appeared in the Atticus Review and The Night Heron Barks.

 Earlier publications include Literary MamaPainted Bride QuarterlyOntario Review, PhoebeSun magazine, Laurel Review and others.
 Her poems have also appeared in anthologies including Like Light, 25 years of Poetry & Prose by Bright Hill Poets & Writers and Rabbit Ears: TV Poems.

 Lynn earned an MFA in Poetry at Columbia University, where she held teaching and merit fellowships.
-She serves on the advisory committee of Slapering Hol Press of the Hudson Valley Writers Center and co-curates the Lunar Walk Poetry Series with Gerry LaFemina, Bryn Dodsen and Madeleine Barnes.
-She also founded and co-curates with Susana H. Case, Sandy Yannone and Carolyne Wright, the W-E (West-East) Bicoastal Poets of the Pandemic and Beyond series which features writers from both coasts and an audience that spans many regions of the country.
+She serves on the advisory committee of Slapering Hol Press of the Hudson Valley Writers Center and for eight years, co-curated the Lunar Walk Poetry Series with Gerry LaFemina, Bryn Dodsen and Madeleine Barnes.
+In 2020, Lynn McGee founded and co-curates with Susana H. Case, Sandy Yannone and Carolyne Wright, the W-E (West-East) and Beyond poetry series which has featured hundreds of poets from communities across the U.S., as well as in the Caribbean, Ireland, England, Brazil and Argentina.

-Today Lynn McGee is a communications manager at Borough of Manhattan Community College, The City University of New York.
-She lives in the Bronx, New York with her dog Josie, a Black Mouth Cur rescued from Florida via a shelter in Connecticut.
+Lynn McGee lives in the Bronx, New York with her dog Josie, a Black Mouth Cur boar hunting hound rescued from Florida via a shelter in Connecticut.

 bottom of page